sarangjo/uwcalendar/README.md

-# UWGoogleCal
+# UW Calendar

-A calendar optimizing application, using the Google Calendar API's.
+A calendar optimizing application, using the Google Calendar API and more.